ajgeers/3dracta/README.md

 About
 -----

-This repository contains data and an IPython Notebook to reproduce some of the data analysis and plots in:
+This repository contains a dataset and an IPython Notebook to reproduce some of the data analysis and plots in:

 Geers AJ, Larrabide I, Radaelli AG, Bogunovic H, Kim M, Gratama van Andel HAF, Majoie CB, VanBavel E, Frangi AF.
 Patient-specific computational hemodynamics of intracranial aneurysms from 3D rotational angiography and CT angiography: An in vivo reproducibility study.
 American Journal of Neuroradiology, 32(3):581–586, 2011.